Note that the Latin American Studies graduate program offers a Master's degree (M.A.) only. There is no PhD in Latin American Studies offered at UCLA.

 The neighborhoods that are located in proximity to UCLA and have good bus connection to UCLA include:

 Students may also apply for quarterly parking permits, known as orange permits.
-Orange commuter permits are $249 each quarter.
 Commuter permits only secure parking at on-campus locations.
 Detailed information concerning parking permits including deadlines to apply may be found here.
+Parking rates for students can be found here.

 Students who find off-campus housing may also use the many convenient bus routes that connect UCLA to the greater LA area: